 \section{Conclusions}

-The measurement of $\Upsilon$(1S), $\Upsilon$(2S), and $\Upsilon$(3S) production as a function of the charged-particle multiplicity density in pp collisions at $\sqrt{s} = 13$~TeV, performed with the ALICE apparatus, is presented in this Letter.
+The measurement of $\Upsilon$(1S), $\Upsilon$(2S), and $\Upsilon$(3S) production as a function of the charged-particle multiplicity density in pp collisions at $\sqrt{s} = 13$~TeV, performed with the ALICE apparatus, is presented in this paper.
 The $\Upsilon$(nS) states are measured in the dimuon decay channel in the forward rapidity region $2.5 < y < 4.0$, while the charged-particle multiplicity measurement is performed at central rapidity $|\eta|<1$.
-In this rapidity configuration, the self-normalized hard process production yield and the self-normalized charged-particle multiplicity density is compatible with a linear correlation with a slope of unity within the current uncertainties.
-This behavior is qualitatively reproduced by PYTHIA~8.2 up to four times the mean multiplicity regardless of the considered color reconnection scenario, as well as by a computation from CPP, which includes nuclear-like effects and gluon saturation in the initial state, and by the 3-pomeron CGC approach.
-At higher multiplicities, the theoretical computations diverge --- the 3-pomeron CGC tends to overestimate the observed trend, while PYTHIA~8.2 underestimates it.
+In this rapidity configuration, the correlation between the self-normalized $\Upsilon$ yields and the self-normalized charged-particle multiplicity density is compatible with a linear trend, with a slope consistent with unity within the uncertainties, in agreement with the expectations based on a naive MPI scenario.
+This behavior is qualitatively reproduced by PYTHIA~8.2 up to four times the mean multiplicity, regardless of the considered color reconnection scenario, as well as by computations from CPP and the 3-pomeron CGC approach.

-The ratios of the self-normalized yields of $\Upsilon$(2S) and $\Upsilon$(3S) to $\Upsilon$(1S) are compatible with unity in the explored multiplicity range within the large statistical uncertainties, and in agreement with the predictions of PYTHIA~8.2, CPP and 3-pomeron CGC.
-However, due to the large uncertainties, the present measurement can neither confirm nor exclude a final state suppression of the $\Upsilon$(2S) and $\Upsilon$(3S) states at high multiplicity, as predicted by the comover scenario.
-The self-normalized yield ratio of $\Upsilon$(1S) over J/$\psi$ as a function of self-normalized charged-particle multiplicity is close to unity for $\textrm{d}N_{\textrm{ch}}/\textrm{d}\eta/\langle\textrm{d}N_{\textrm{ch}}/\textrm{d}\eta \rangle > 1$ and described both by computations involving initial state effects (CPP, and PYTHIA 8.2 without color reconnection), and final state effects, such as the model by comovers and PYTHIA~8.2 with color reconnection.
+The double ratios of the self-normalized yields of $\Upsilon$(2S) and $\Upsilon$(3S) to $\Upsilon$(1S) are compatible with unity in the explored multiplicity range within uncertainties, and in agreement with the predictions of PYTHIA~8.2, CPP and 3-pomeron CGC, as well as with the comover model calculations.
+With their current precision, these results can neither confirm nor exclude whether final-state effects are at play on $\Upsilon$(2S) and $\Upsilon$(3S) production at high multiplicity.
+The self-normalized double yield ratio of $\Upsilon$(1S)-to-J/$\psi$ as a function of self-normalized charged-particle multiplicity is close to unity for $\textrm{d}N_{\textrm{ch}}/\textrm{d}\eta/\langle\textrm{d}N_{\textrm{ch}}/\textrm{d}\eta \rangle > 1$, and is described both by computations involving initial state effects (CPP and PYTHIA 8.2 without color reconnection), and final state effects, such as the comovers model and PYTHIA~8.2 calculations with color reconnection.
 The 3-pomeron CGC approach is disfavored.
-An improved statistical precision of the measurements of excited states in the charmonium sector, with respect to the currently available ones~\cite{ALICE:2022gpu}, would also contribute in properly assessing the validity of the comover model.